MFLind/Brickyard/README.md

 Gallery for exciting builds and sets, that store image and description for example builds.

+Added a guestbook for visitors to add the builds, user need to create a account and login first before adding new item.
+Administrator of system when logged in can delete items.

 ## Future improvement
 - Handle product stock and warehousing